 The Rockhill Hermitage is one of the few retreat centers in Sri Lanka where it is possible for women to live alone in small cottages within natural surroundings.

 Intensive meditation courses are held for ten days at the beginning of every month.
 Arrangements can also be made for individual retreats of indefinite periods.
-The founder and teacher, Venerable P. Kassapa (Bhante) has been teaching Vipassana Mediation and the Dhamma for more than 35 years.
+The founder and teacher, Venerable P. Kassapa (Bhante) taught Vipassana Mediation and the Dhamma for more than 35 years.
 He teaches in English and Sinhala.

 The founder of Rockhill hermitage is Bhante Kassapa.
 In 1970, Mrs. Jinadasa generously granted him a rock cave at Wegirikanda which he renamed "Rockhill".
 He lived there alone whilst making visits to the local village.
 As the village people became familiar with him, they began coming to him seeking instruction in meditation and Buddhist practice.